plantmodelling/LBRAI2219/PITCHME.md

 - Introduction
-	- Interactions
-	- Plants vs animals
-	- Some basics about the soil
 - Root systems architecture
 - How do roots shape the water uptake ?
 - How does the soil shape the roots ?